Ace2489/red-black-tree.zig/README.md

 ```

-The first and second arguments indicate the key and value type for the tree, respectively.
+The first and second arguments indicate the `key` and `value` types for the tree, respectively.
 The comp function is a user-defined function which takes in two keys and generates the ordering (`lt`, `gt`, `eq`, see [here](https://ziglang.org/documentation/master/std/#std.math.Order)) between them.
 ```zig
 var tree = T.initCapacity(allocator, 10);
 // or var tree = T.empty;